matthiasdemuzere/w2w/JOSS/paper.md

 In a final step, some global attributes are adjusted in the resulting netcdf files:

 * NBUI_MAX is added as a global attribute, reflecting the maximum amount of HI_URB2D classes that are not 0 across the model domain.
-This paramater can be used when compiling WRF, to optimize memory storage.
+This parameter can be used when compiling WRF, to optimize memory storage.
 * NUM_LAND_CAT is set to 41, to reflect the addition of 10 (or 11) built LCZ classes.
 This is not only done for the highest resolution domain file (e.g. d04), but also for **all of its lower-resolution parent domain files (e.g. d01, d02, d03)**.
 As such, make sure these files are also available in the input data directory.

 Resulting output: **geo_em.d0X_LCZ_params.nc**